 Start at Tsukiji Outer Market, not the famous tuna auctions (those moved to Toyosu in 2018) but the narrow lanes of vendors that remain.
 The outer market opens around 5:00 AM, and by 7:00 the serious action is already winding down.
 This is where sushi chefs buy their wasabi and where you'll find the freshest tamago in the city.

-Around the corner, Kanni-don serves uni and salmon roe over rice for breakfast.
+Around the corner, Kanni-don (4-13-18 Tsukiji, Chuo-ku; open 6:00 AM–2:00 PM, closed Sundays and some Wednesdays) serves uni and salmon roe over rice for breakfast.
 A small bowl runs ¥2,500, which is expensive by Tokyo standards, but the uni was in the water yesterday and the rice is still warm from the cooker.
 The shop has four stools and no menu in English.
 Point at what the person next to you is eating.

-If Tsukiji feels too tourist-heavy (and it can by 9:00 AM), head to Tsukiji Uogashi Yokocho, the modern market building on the edge of the outer market.
+If Tsukiji feels too tourist-heavy (and it can by 9:00 AM), head to Tsukiji Uogashi Yokocho, the modern market building on the edge of the outer market at 6-26-1 Tsukiji.
 The fifth floor has a row of small restaurants where actual fishmongers eat breakfast.
 Nakaya does a sashimi set for ¥1,200 that includes miso soup, pickles, and rice.
 The fish changes daily based on what came in that morning.
+Most shops close by 2:00 PM, so this is strictly a morning move.

 Ramen: The Religion of Broth